arcana-network/license/CONTRIBUTING.md

 In this guide, you will learn about the do's and don'ts for making your contributions in Arcana Network SDKs.

+You can contribute in various ways:

+1. Report bugs.
+2. Report security and privacy vulnerabilities.
+3. Suggest an optimization or a more efficient way to implement a function/feature that is more robust, secure and faster than the existing implementation.
+4. Share your unique use case, additional feature request.
+5. Fix an existing bug or open GitHub issue and issue a pull request.
+6. Review any open pull requests and suggest improvisation where applicable.
+7. Vote on open GitHub issues to help us prioritize the ones that are more in demand.
+8. Add new test cases for validating security and privacy scenarios.
+9. Contribute to documentation by sharing feedback regarding missing information, incorrect information or code samples that work better than those documented.
+Any documentation feedback that helps new users onboard Arcana Network SDK is most welcome.

 ### General Guidelines

+* Every contribution must be associated with an open GitHub issue.

 * Before you report an issue, please refer to the list of open issues for the Arcana Network SDKs.
 Refer to the SDK repository Issues section at [GitHub](https://github.com/arcana-network).